What Is a Data Breach?

 Consider these statistics:

-63% of all data breaches occur at businesses with 100 employees or less.
+62% of all data breaches occur at small businesses.

-50% of those data breaches were malicious or criminal (insider employee involvement 32%)
+49% of those data breaches were due to employee error.

 Consequences of a Data Breach